federigo/Fely/README.md

 Hello, I am an Independant AI Developer for Beyond All Reason.

-This Ai has been worked on for the past 600 Hours.
+This Ai has been worked on for the past 600 Hours it is not finished or fully merged.
+This AI is for LEGION TESTING!
 I Am excited to Release the Prototype to the General Public for Testing Phase 1!

 Note: THERE WILL BE MANY ISSUES NOT FULLY FIXED!
 Do not be toxic about the bot!
 Only Helpful Comments will be welcomed!